owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 ## Summary

-* Property-based testing helps you:
+* Property-based testing is not only for pure functions!
-  - run _more_ test
-  - express _properties_ of your system, rather than _anecdotes_
-  - shrink down failures to _minimal examples_
-  - refactor and evolve existing functionality
-  - write new functionality
-* It's most likely available for your language of choice
+  - Effectful actions
+  - Integration tests
 * Using them in Komposition:
   - Made refactoring and evolving large parts of the system tractable and much more safe